kim15096/eec172-lazercat-website/markdown/index.md

 <div style="display:flex;flex-wrap:wrap;justify-content:space-evenly;">
   <div style="display:inline-block;vertical-align:top;flex:1 0 300px;">
 In these diagrams we can see the state machines we designed.
+These three machines all start in idle modes and wait on usuer input.
+For the away CC3200 the input is the IR controller.
+For the home station and the Rasperry Pi the user initiates contact through the website in order to start streaming video or to configure the laser modes.
   </div>
   <div style="display:inline-block;vertical-align:top;flex:0 0 500px">
     <div class="fig">